Our Perspective on Christian Leadership

 Those who view leadership through the stereotype of a drill sergeant fail to see the second point.
 They imagine that leaders, like tyrants, are most effective when they exercise force and use power to achieve their goals.

-In the church, when the people are trained for and deployed in the mission of God, that is when they experience transformational spiritual growth.
+In the church, as people are trained for and deployed in the mission of God, they experience transformational spiritual growth.
+Their faith, for example, grows.
 True spiritual growth cannot be limited to knowledge, but must include actions and character.
 After all, “knowledge puffs up while love builds up” (I Cor 8:1).

 So true church leaders go beyond motivation and encouragement.
 Motivational sermons, without behavior guidance, create a short term buzz.
-Real transformation arises when leaders permanently rewire the ways in which people think, feel, and act.
+Real transformation arises when leaders use equipping strategies that permanently rewire the ways in which people think, feel, and act.

 Great pastors are not in it for themselves.
 They sacrifice themselves and their own interests, not only for the mission of God, but also for the well-being of the people.
 Like Jesus, as they lead, they wash their followers’ feet.